 #5 Slangs & synonyms

 If a visitor does a search, and the 0-results page comes up, you’re losing business.
 Change your potential customers to regular customers by providing a seamless experience with your search options.

 #6 Query understanding

 The average webpage visitor expects the search to understand their search intent, and they simply don’t want to see irrelevant results.
 When they search for a red dress, does your search bar return every red product and every dress?
 Or does it return every red dress you have for sale?
 Another example might be this simple query: Samsung phones.
 You’re in trouble if the results contain all Samsung products and phones.
 Remember that a good search bar works with long-tail queries.

 Luigi's Box uses artificial intelligence and machine learning to work with typos, synonyms, and product ranking to continually study customers' intent on your website to personalize better, brings accurate search results, and provide an excellent customer experience.

 Pagination is such an essential part of your site performance that we devoted a separate article to it earlier this year.
 Click on the link to take a look at the Pagination article if you want to learn even more.

-#8: Product ranking and relevance
+#8 Product ranking and relevance

 Each product category has its top sellers.
 Whether you know them from memory or pinpoint them by looking at your sales records, it’s generally a good idea to include these popular products in the results when someone is searching for any product within their category.
 When you type a category in your search bar and hit enter, do these bestsellers appear on the first results page/positions?

 Now the question is – how many points did your search score?
-If you want to know more about your search functionality with absolute certainty, you can always try Luigi’s Box’s free comprehensive search analytics.
+If you want to know more about your search functionality with absolute certainty, you can always try Luigi’s Box’s comprehensive search analytics.

 In a short period of time, you’ll know exactly how your site search performs and what you can do to improve it.
 Is your website optimized for mobile users?
 Don’t forget to check your site speed, even for mobile searches, not only for desktop versions.